It's about more than letters.

 Joining a fraternity or sorority is an experience unlike any other.

-Greek Life members are known for their pursuit of academic excellence, extensive social calendar, campus involvement and commitment to our local and global community.
+Fraternity & Sorority members are known for their pursuit of academic excellence, social engagement, campus involvement and commitment to our local and global community.

 These students strive to make the most of their time at UM-Dearborn by forging lifelong friendships in brotherhood and sisterhood.